RawBData/Checkoff/README.md

 ### Architecture

-Checkoff is primarily built with the RAILS stack, a combination of following four technologies: Rails, SQL, React, and Node.
-It features creative use of websockets, multiple API's and CSS graphics in conjunction with client side rendering with React.
+Checkoff is primarily built with the RAILS stack, a combination of following four technologies: Rails, SQL, React, and Redux.
+It features creative use of rails server technology, multiple API's and CSS graphics in conjunction with client side rendering with React with data passed in through Redux.

 The overall architecture is summarized in the diagram below: